IMperiumX/leetcode-solutions/topics/hash-table.md

 ## Key Concepts

-- **Hash Function:** A hash function is a function that takes a key as input and returns an integer value, called a hash code or hash value.
-The hash code is used as an index into the hash table's underlying array.
+- **Hash Function:** A function that maps keys to indices in the hash table's array.
+A good hash function should:
-- **Buckets:** A hash table is typically implemented as an array of buckets (or slots).
-Each bucket can store one or more key-value pairs.
+  - Be deterministic (same key always produces the same hash value).
+  - Be efficient to compute.
+  - Distribute keys uniformly across the hash table to minimize collisions.
-- **Collision Handling:** When two different keys produce the same hash code, a collision occurs.
-Hash tables need a mechanism to handle collisions, as multiple key-value pairs may need to be stored in the same bucket.
+- **Collision:** When two different keys hash to the same index.
+- **Collision Resolution:** Techniques for handling collisions:
+  - **Separate Chaining:** Each bucket stores a linked list (or other data structure) of elements that hash to the same index.
+  - **Open Addressing:** If a collision occurs, probe for the next available slot in the array using a probing sequence (e.g., linear probing, quadratic probing, double hashing).
-- **Load Factor:** The load factor of a hash table is the ratio of the number of key-value pairs stored in the table to the number of buckets.
-It is a measure of how full the hash table is.
+- **Load Factor:** The ratio of the number of elements stored in the hash table to the number of buckets.
+It indicates how full the hash table is.
+A high load factor can increase the likelihood of collisions and degrade performance.
+- **Rehashing:** The process of resizing the hash table (increasing the number of buckets) and redistributing the elements when the load factor exceeds a certain threshold.
+This helps maintain good performance.

+## Operations

+- **insert(key, value):** Inserts a key-value pair into the hash table.
+- **get(key):** Retrieves the value associated with a given key.
+- **remove(key):** Removes the key-value pair associated with a given key.
+- **containsKey(key):** Checks if the hash table contains a given key.
+- **containsValue(value):** Checks if the hash table contains a given value (less efficient than `containsKey`).
+- **size():** Returns the number of key-value pairs in the hash table.
+- **isEmpty():** Checks if the hash table is empty.

 ## Hash Function